 At the beginning of the financial year an assessment is made of the amount of Top Up Grant required from Welsh Government and 75% of the estimate is paid in July.
-The 2012-13 estimate included as assessment of the number of fire fighters due to retire within the year based on age and years service from this an estimate can then be made of the commutation payments that would fall due and the additional pension payments.
-In 2012-13 a total of 10 fire fighters retired compared to the estimate of 11.
+The 2013/14 estimate included as assessment of the number of fire fighters due to retire within the year based on age and years service from this an estimate can then be made of the commutation payments that would fall due and the additional pension payments.
+In 2013/14 a total of 14 fire fighters retired.

-The accounting policies for the Pension Fund Account are consistent with the accounting policies on pages 34 - 41.
+The accounting policies for the Pension Fund Account are consistent with the accounting policies on pages 35 - 42.